qmk/qmk_firmware/docs/newbs_getting_started.md

 Now that your QMK build environment is set up, you can build a firmware for your keyboard.
 Start by trying to build the keyboard's default keymap.
 You should be able to do that with a command in this format:

     qmk compile -kb <keyboard> -km default

+To see all supported values for `<keyboard>`, run

+    qmk list-keyboards

 For example, to build a firmware for a Clueboard 66% you would use: